Billions (TV series): Lawsuits

-Billions has faced several lawsuits regarding both copyright infringement and defamation.
+Billions has faced two lawsuits regarding both copyright infringement and defamation.

-The first, brought by Denise Shull and the ReThink group in 2019 (Shull v Sorkin), alleged (among other things) that Billions ripped off Shull's book and based character "Wendy Rhoades" on her likeness.
-She also argues that Billions engaged her as a consultant on the show, but did not compensate or credit her for her time, as Shull claims is illustrated in a recently released video.
+The first, brought by Denise Shull and the ReThink group in 2019, alleged that Billions ripped off Shull's book and based character "Wendy Rhoades" on her likeness.
+She also argued that Billions engaged her as a consultant on the show, but did not compensate or credit her for her time, as Shull claimed is illustrated in a released video.
 The case was dismissed and appealed.
-In July, 2021, the U.S. Court of Appeals for the Second Circuit affirmed a lower court's decision to dismiss the suit, saying that Shull's book and the show are not substantially similar.
+In July 2021, the U.S. Court of Appeals for the Second Circuit affirmed a lower court's decision to dismiss the suit, saying that Shull's book and the show are not substantially similar.

 The second, brought by the Cayuga Nation in 2020, argued that Billions defamed both the nation and its federal representative.
 In the show, the nation is depicted engaging in acts such as the illegal operation of a casino business, blackmail, and bribery.
 One of the Cayuga characters featured on the show had the same last name and occupation as a real-life member.
 The case was dismissed.